András Schiff plays from J.S. Bach:

 It's an article of faith on this website that seeing a performance is always better than just hearing it.
 Schiff is a self-effacing performer, and makes absolutely no attempt to "add value" thru his manner or personality.
 These Bach pieces tend to be quiet and not musically "spectacular."
 So does seeing this on a 65" TV screen add much?
 Well, not being a Bach fan, I find that the video helps me "hang in" with J.S.
 And I see that the audience is grimly determined to stick it out with nobody even once yawning or nodding off to sleep----they know they are on camera!

 The great thing about a home theater is I can watch Bach for 45 minutes, and then switch to something else.
-Or if I just want some background music, there's no harm in listening to this with the video off in my office or car.
+Or if I just want some background music, there's no harm in listening to this with the video off.
 Now if you happen to be a Bach fan who enjoys listening to 8 complete piano suites in a row, I think the video will add extra delight!
 Or you can always close your eyes from time to time.
 Or read some magazines while the title plays out.

 SQ and PQ are both excellent throughout (the pictures in the HT are much nicer than the screenshots below).
 There are generally 4 types of shots that are cycled throughout the recording.
 Each shot is on average 10-15 seconds long, though there are outliers.
 The first below is a side view with a glimpse of the audience (you can see details like the audience quite well in the HT):